fikrilal/code-alchemy/src/content/blog/app-environment-and-custom-log.md

 Create a run configuration per flavour (start with dev).

+In Additional run args set `--dart-define=ENV=dev`.

+Build flavour → `dev`.

+Repeat for stage and prod.

 ![Android Studio Run Debug Configuration](/images/blog/run-debug-config.png)

 Under Before launch, add Run External Tool:

 ![Generate Config External Tool](/images/blog/gen-config.png)

-- Program: dart
-- Arguments: run tool/gen_config.dart --env dev
-- Working dir: $ProjectFileDir$

-In Additional run args set --dart-define=ENV=dev.

-Build flavour → dev.

-Repeat for stage and prod.
+- Point the “Program” to your SDK folder, specifically to the `dart.bat` file inside the bin folder
+- Fill the “Arguments” field with the command: `run tool/gen_config.dart --env dev`.
+This will execute `gen_config.dart`, but you’ll need to change "dev" when creating a different flavor
+- Lastly, for the “Working directory”, you can set it to `$ProjectFileDir$`

 ---